 What do you do with a boss yelling at you and making fun of you?
-Stay quite and let things subside?
+Stay quiet and let things subside?
 Report him to HR?
-Scientists have sorted it out and came up with a surprising answer.
+Scientists have sorted it out and come up with a surprising answer.
 According to research, it seems best to repay angry bosses with the same measure.
 Why?
 You will feel less of a victim and you are happier with your work.

 Before the outcome of this research, I didn’t think it would be beneficial for employees to repay evil with evil, but that’s what was discovered.
 It is of course better if there is no hostility at all, but if your boss is hostile, in some cases it seems best to act hostile too.

 I will go on to discuss the surprising results of this questionnaire and explain how you could deal with an angry boss.